BALTIMORE — The Orioles 2025 season is underway.

 Earlier we compared O'Neill to Santander, so no need to rehash, but... there was another impact bat available on the market.

-Former MVP Paul Goldschmidt signed a one-year $12.5 million deal with the division rival Yankees, which comes out to $4.5 million less than what O'Neill is owed.
+Former MVP Paul Goldschmidt signed for one-year $12.5 million with the division rival Yankees, which comes out to $4.5 million less than what O'Neill is owed.

 Pretend for a second the O's added Scherzer with Goldschmidt, and kept Santander.

-They could've then pursued a trade for multi-time all star outfielder Kyle Tucker, who was dealt to the Cubs from the Astros for three players, including former first round draft pick Cam Smith.
+They could've then pursued a trade for multi-time all star outfielder Kyle Tucker, who was dealt to the Cubs from the Astros for three players, including prospect Cam Smith.

-The package received by the Astros in return was no more impressive than say offering a combination of Kjerstad and Mayo.
+The package Houston got back was no more impressive than say offering a combination of Kjerstad and Mayo.

-Granted, Tucker is set to become a free agent at season's end, but at an annual salary of $16.5 million, his track record suggests he would've been an upgrade over O'Neill.
+Granted, Tucker is a free agent at season's end, but at an annual salary of $16.5 million, the track record suggests he would've been an upgrade over O'Neill.

-So the fact Tucker becomes a free agent at season's end should not have been a determining factor.
+So the fact Tucker becomes a free agent at season's end shouldn't have been a deciding factor.

 Now, it's unclear if Elias contacted the Astros about Tucker's availability.
 We'd certainly like to think so considering his history in Houston.